johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 A resolve MAY throw when the transport decides that it cannot resolve the passed in address.
 A common example of a transport throwing would be if the address is for some protocol `unknown://` while the transport only can resolve `known://` actor addresses.

-The resolve initializer, and related resolve function on the `ActorTransport` are _not_ `async` because they must be able to be invoked from decoding values, and the Codable infrastructure is not async-ready just yet.
-Also, for most use-cases they need not be asynchronous as the resolve is usually implemented well enough using local-knowledge.
+The resolve initializer and related resolve function on the `ActorTransport` are _not_ `async` because they must be able to be invoked from decoding values, and the `Codable` infrastructure is not async-ready just yet.
+Also, for most use-cases they need not be asynchronous as the resolve is usually implemented well enough using local knowledge.
 In the future we might want to introduce an asynchronous variant of resolving actors which would simplify implementing transports as actors themselves, as well as enable more complicated resolve processes.

 A transport MAY decide to return a "dead reference" meaning that the address currently points at an "already dead actor" and it may decide to instead of throwing, whose only purpose is to receive all messages aimed to the original address and _log that they are being dropped_.
 This concept is can be useful in debugging actor lifecycles, where we accidentally didn't keep the actor alive as long as we hoped etc. It is up to each specific transport to document and implement either behavior.

 A resolve initializer MAY transparently create an instance if it decides it is the right thing to do.
-This is how concepts like "virtual actors" may be implemented: we never actively create an actor instance, but it's creation and lifecycle is managed for us by some server-side component with which the transport communicates.
+This is how concepts like "virtual actors" may be implemented: we never actively create an actor instance, but its creation and lifecycle is managed for us by some server-side component with which the transport communicates.
 Virtual actors and their specific semantics are outside of the scope of this proposal, but remain an important potential future direction of these APIs.

 ##### Resolve initializer for Distributed Actor protocols